replaytv/colortv-docs/colortv/docs/androidTVSDK.md

 `exoPlayer` is your ExoPlayer instance.

-If you are launching a video without usaging ColorTv Content Recommendation Center then you need to also call:
+If you are launching a video without using ColorTv Content Recommendation Center then you need to also call:

 ```java
 videoTrackingController.setVideoIdForPlayerTracking(videoId);
 ```

-with id of launched video that is set up in ColorTv Dashbord.
+with id of launched video that is set in your feed.
 In case you are using ColorTv Content Recommendation, the video id will be automatically taken from the chosen recommendation.

 ##Ads